ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 4. [Augustus](http://bioinf.uni-greifswald.de/augustus/binaries/).
 Make sure you are installing `augustus >= 3.2.3`.
 You need to follow the instructions to compile `augustus` in comparative augustus mode.
 This requires that you modify a few lines in the `common.mk` file, and also need to have `sqlite3`, `lp-solve`, `bamtools`, and `libboost` installed.
 If you are using ubuntu, this should work:
    `apt-get install libboost-all-dev libboost sqlite3 libsqlite3-0 libsqlite3-dev libgsl0-dev lp-solve liblpsolve55-dev bamtools libbamtools-dev`

   After you have the primary `augustus` binaries compiled, add the directory to your path.
-Note that if you move the `augustus` binaries from their original location, you will need to set the `augustus_CONFIG_PATH` global variable to point to the species directory.
+Note that if you move the `augustus` binaries from their original location, you will need to set the `AUGUSTUS_CONFIG_PATH` global variable to point to the species directory.

   You will also need to put the contents of the `scripts` directory on your path.
 Next, you need to compile the following auxiliary programs from the folder `auxprogs`:
   1. `joingenes`.
 Compiling this program will place it in the `augustus` binary directory.